cornwarecjp/amiko-pay/doc/manual.md

 command to get a list of available commands.
 The "exit" and "quit" commands can be used to terminate Amiko Pay.

-Command arguments are separated by whitespace.
-For now, arguments that include whitespace are not supported.

 Making new payment links
 ------------------------